halibiram/Nuvio-Wiki/docs/troubleshooting.md

 ### 8.2 Android TV / Fire TV / Google TV

 - Always use the **TV build** of Nuvio.
 The Mobile build will not install or function correctly on TV devices.
-- **Remote navigation:** If certain UI elements are unreachable with a remote, try enabling **TV Mode** in Nuvio's settings if available.
 - **Fire TV:** If installation is blocked, go to **Settings → My Fire TV → Developer Options → Install Unknown Apps → Nuvio** and enable it.
-- **Google TV:** Use a file manager such as **Files by Marc** to locate and install the APK after downloading it.
+- **Google TV:** Use a file manager such as **Files by Marc** to locate and install the APK after downloading it if you cannot find it.

 ---

 ### 8.3 Samsung Smart TV (Tizen / TizenBrew)

 Samsung Tizen TVs do not support direct APK sideloading.
-Nuvio must be installed via **TizenBrew**.
+Nuvio must be installed via the dedicated installation or **TizenBrew**.

 - For full installation instructions, see the [Tizen Installation Guide](tizen-installation.md).
 - If the app fails to load after installation, confirm TizenBrew is running the correct Nuvio Tizen build.